Mimik Studio: Automating Phonetic Transcription for Speech-Language Pathologists

 Background

 Mimik Studio is a healthtech start-up founded in collaboration with enFocus, a non-profit in South Bend, Indiana.
-The founder of Mimik is a speech-language pathologist who started building Mimik because of the potential for automation to make a huge impact in the clinical space.
+Its founder, a speech-language pathologist, began building Mimik after recognizing the significant impact automation could have in clinical workflows.

 Problem

 ” SLPs spend a large portion of their time devoted to manual transcription of sessions into the International Phonetic Alphabet.
-This time could be better spent providing patients with treatment, crafting treatment plans, and conducting patient outreach.
-Automating this process could prevent transcription errors and prevent abnormalities from going undetected.”
+This takes time away from other clinical duties, including patient care and outreach.
+Automating this process would allow them to reallocate their time and potentially prevent transcription errors and abnormalities from going undetected due to fatigue.”

-As I began this process, I also recognized an opportunity: there was no true product management software in place.
+As I began reviewing the user research and diving into the design, I recognized there was no true product management software in place.
 It was difficult to untangle where the different teams were in their processes, and we even struggled discussing which features belonged to which version of the project.
 I then also decided to take on a product management role to implement a Jira board that could lead the team to an Agile framework.

 Goals & Tasks